nappex/nappex.github.io/content/articles/Python/compare_objects.md

 ```

-Comparison `a is b` we can rewrite as -> `id_a == id_b`, so we just compare id number of each object, in other words if two id integers are same.
+Comparison `a is b` can be rewrite as `id_a == id_b`, so we just compare id number of each object, in other words if two id integers are same.
 In some cases it is much faster than compare values of objects, expecially when we compare list of values.

-Comparison `a == b` compare values saved in each variable.
+Comparison `a == b` compares values saved in each variable.
 In this case we compare two integers saved in `3100 == 3100`.

 This explanation is same for `!=` and `is not`.
 But with vice versa logic.